yatin-23k/Cash-Flow-Minimizer/README.md

 The project will provide the following functionalities:

-a) Efficient Debt Settlement: The project efficiently resolves debts among friends, minimizing the total cash flow required for transactions.
+1. Efficient Debt Settlement: The project efficiently resolves debts among friends, minimizing the total cash flow required for transactions.
-b) Fast Computation: The upgrade in time complexity to O(n log n) will ensure that the cash flow minimization process is performed quickly, even for large numbers of participants.
+2. Fast Computation: The upgrade in time complexity to O(n log n) will ensure that the cash flow minimization process is performed quickly, even for large numbers of participants.
-c) Scalability and Customization: The code allows for easy customization and accommodates varying numbers of participants, enabling efficient settlement of debts, even for complex cash flows.
+3. Scalability and Customization: The code allows for easy customization and accommodates varying numbers of participants, enabling efficient settlement of debts, even for complex cash flows.

 ## 4. USAGE: